TheOdinProject/curriculum/javascript/path.md

 ### Description
 There's a whole lot more to using Javascript in the browser than just manipulating simple DOM elements with jQuery.
 If you want to grab data from external sites or your own back end, submit forms, or handle more complicated games, you'll need to dig deeper into how Javascript handles things like callbacks.
 Here we'll also cover how to build games using HTML5's `<canvas>` element, which lets you use Javascript logic to draw shapes.

-1. Taking Javascript to the Browser
+1. Loading Javascript in the Browser
     /js_to_browser.md
     A very quick look at how and when to load Javascript.
-2. Living in an Event-Driven World
+2. Callbacks: Living in an Event-Driven World /event_driven.md
-    /event_driven.md
     This will connect what you know about events with a standard pattern for hooking into those events -- the callback.
-4. PROJECT: Callback Madness
+4. PROJECT: Callbacks
     /project_callbacks.md
     A chance to apply what you've learned about callbacks by building another in-browser app.
 5. Using Canvas to Draw and More
     /canvas.md
     Once you can use canvas, you're only limited by your creativity (and maybe your geometry skills).
-6. PROJECT: Arcade Games with Canvas /project_canvas.md
+6. PROJECT: Building Games with Canvas /project_canvas.md
     You'll see how much fun it can be to build with canvas as we bring back the classics with Missile Command!

-## Submitting Data with AJAX
+## Better Forms with jQuery and AJAX

 ### Description
 In this section you'll learn about AJAX, the technology which allows you to send data from the browser to your web application without needing to refresh the page.
 It's commonly used with forms, but really represents a whole world of possibility for crafting performant user experiences.

-1. Front End Forms and jQuery
+1. Validating Form Inputs Using jQuery /jquery_forms.md
-    /jquery_forms.md
     You're an expert in forms by now, but here we'll focus on using jQuery to hook into them.
-2. PROJECT: Front End Forms
+2. PROJECT: Validating a Form with jQuery /project_forms.md
-    /project_forms.md
     A chance to use jQuery's Validate plugin and then roll your own form validation.
-3. Using AJAX to Talk to Your Server
+3. Submitting a Form Without Refreshing Using AJAX /ajax.md
-    /ajax.md
     AJAX is the missing link between a seamless client-side experience and your server-side code.
-4. PROJECT: AJAX for Forms and Infinite Scroll /project_ajax_forms.md
+4. PROJECT: Infinite Scroll and Submitting a Form with AJAX /project_ajax_forms.md
     We'll play with using AJAX calls to an open API called the OMDB, creating a simple submission form and a movies display that never stops giving you movies when you scroll down.